 Is AP Psychology Easy Or Hard?

-AP Psychology is considered very easy, with class alumnae rating it 3.2/10 for overall difficulty (the 26th-most-difficult out of the 28 large AP classes surveyed).
+AP Psychology is considered very easy, with class alumnae rating it 3.5/10 for overall difficulty (the 2nd-easiest out of the 28 large AP classes surveyed).

 AP Psych alumnae found the course heavily based in vocab and definitions: if you’re great at memorisation, develop good study skills, and have the right test prep resources you may find this course easy and enjoyable.